 What types of activities do GSAs become involved in?

 GSAs create safe spaces for students to meet and socialize.
 Student clubs are a valuable part of teenagers’ high school experiences.
 GSAs also often conduct student and teacher sensitivity training, and typically see a decrease in slurs, name-calling, and harassment following their advocacy efforts.
 GSAs can also be places of advocacy against all forms of oppression that the students in them face.
 This includes homophobia and transphobia, but can also include racism, sexism, ableism, religious discrimination, and more.
 By facilitating student-run clubs, students have the opportunity to learn about running groups, planning social, spiritual, political or academic activities, and working with others.

 How do GSAs benefit the whole school community?

 GSAs help combat an atmosphere of verbal/physical harassment and an environment that limits self-expression just by meeting.
 Even other students (not in the GSA) will be drawn into the school-wide discussion of homophobic and transphobic incidents and attitudes.
-This school-wide discourse is very productive.

 Pride Education Network - The Pride Education Network of teachers, administrators, support staff, youth and parents strives to make the B.C. school system more welcoming and equitable for LGBTQ students and staff, and queer families.